Abinash3366/Cisco-Configurator/README.md

-# A Basic Cisco Configurator
+# A Basic Cisco Router / Switch Configurator
 This project is in active d evelopment and most of the functions inside it are not yet ready for use.

 ## Installation